tandinomu/AS2025-02230302-SWE302/Practical1/Practical1Report.md

-# Practical: End-to-End Tests using Playwright
+# Practical 1: End-to-End Tests using Playwright

 This practical demonstrates the implementation of automated end-to-end testing using Playwright for a React-based coding quiz application, including cross-browser testing capabilities.